1. The Vardhana dynasty is also called the ____________.

 Explanation: Assemblies like at Prayag and Kannauj reflected inclusivity.

-89. Harsha’s legacy includes:
+89. Harsha’s legacy includes____________.

 A) Patronage of Nalanda